SiddhantGujrathi1/Tic_Tac_Toe/README.md

 - **Responsive Design:** The app is built with responsiveness in mind, ensuring an optimal gaming experience across various devices and screen sizes.

-- **Customizable Themes:** Personalize your gaming experience with different themes and visual styles, adding a touch of flair to your Tic-Tac-Toe battles.

 - **Multiplayer Mode:** Challenge your friends or family members with the multiplayer mode, where you can compete head-to-head for Tic-Tac-Toe supremacy.